What Is Biofeedback?

-Biofeedback is a form of therapy helping recovering addicts gain control over their mind and body during treatment.
+Biofeedback is a form of therapy that helps those with a substance use disorder (SUD) gain control over their mind and body during treatment.

-Biofeedback information might be relayed back to recovering addicts in the form of pulsing sounds, images or flashes of light.
-This information helps them use relaxation exercises to control how their body responds to stressful situations like withdrawals and cravings.
+Biofeedback information is executed with pulsing sounds, images, or flashes of light.
+The way patients respond to these messages inform how they can learn relaxation exercises to control how their body responds to stressful situations like withdrawals and cravings.

 Biofeedback therapy tracks involuntary functions like: